Woodbury Junior-Senior High School: Super Bowl connection

 When former Thundering Herd head football coach Jim Boyd stepped down after the 2000 season, then-assistant coach Zack Valentine was promoted to become the newest head coach.
 Valentine is a Super Bowl-winning linebacker who played for the National Football League's Pittsburgh Steelers from 1979 to 1981 as a member of the "Steel Curtain" defense.
 He began his career in the Woodbury school system in 1995 as a substitute teacher, and then in 1998 became a full-time physical education teacher.
 Valentine also played for the Philadelphia Eagles briefly before an injury prematurely ended his career.

 1987 Philadelphia Eagles training camp

 The high school's football stadium was used by the NFL's Philadelphia Eagles in 1987 as the home of their training camp.
 The school district had given permission to the Eagles to utilize their field.
 All-time NFL greats Seth Joyner and Reggie White were among those on the 1987 roster who practiced at Woodbury High School.

 Filming location

-In October 2000, an independent mockumentary movie, Bottomfeeders, filmed scenes in front of the high school's main entrance for a presidential candidate's speech.
+In October 2000, an independent mockumentary movie, Bottomfeeder_schools, filmed scenes in front of the high school's main entrance for a presidential candidate's speech.
 Local residents and students were used as the rallying crowd who supported the candidate.